ruckert/fakeit/README.md

 ## You will need
 1. A good web browser, like firefox or google chrome
 2. An httpd server.
 I recommend use just php with command `> php -S localhost:8080`.
 Or you can use python `> python -m SimpleHTTPServer 8080` .
-If you are in the Windows, there are easy alternatives, like [Xampp](https://www.apachefriends.org/pt_br/download.html)
+If you are in the Windows, there are easy alternatives, like [Xampp](https://www.apachefriends.org/pt_br/download.html) and Node.js + http-server
 3. A SVG editor.
-I recommend the Adobe Illustrator and the Inkscape (opensource and available on linux too)
+I recommend the Adobe Illustrator and the Inkscape (opensource and available for linux too \o/)

 ## How can you call your svg mockup in the html body
 You have three alternatives:
-- Call the mockup inside the html file by url:
+1. Call the mockup inside the html file by url:
 ```
 <script type="text/javascript">
 fakeit("mockup","mockups/mockup_original.svg");
 </script>
 ```
-- or Register the url in the `settings.js` file and call the mockups in the html:
+2. or Register the url in the `settings.js` file and call the mockups in the html:
   - settings.js
 ```
 mockup: {